D.C. sniper attacks: Washington, D.C. and Montgomery County, Maryland

 In each shooting, the victims were killed by a single bullet fired from some distance, and, in each case, the killers struck and vanished.
 This pattern was not detected until after the October 3 shootings occurred.

 Fear quickly spread throughout the region as news of the shootings spread.
 At a press conference meeting, Chief of Police for Montgomery County, Charles Moose, informed parents that schools were on a code blue alert, keeping children indoors.
 He said that the schools were safe.
 Many parents picked up their children early at school, not allowing them to take a school bus or walk home.
 Montgomery County Public Schools, District of Columbia Public Schools, and private schools went into a lockdown, with no recess or outdoor physical education classes.
 Other school districts in the area also took precautionary measures, keeping students indoors.
 During the course of the shootings, law enforcement agencies from neighboring states became embedded in the investigation through telephone tips.

 Police had only a few pieces of evidence to work with.
-One initial report said that right after the Silver Spring attack someone had reportedly seen a white box truck hurriedly leaving the scene.
+One initial report said that right after the Silver Spring attack, someone had reportedly heard a popping noise and had seen a white box truck hurriedly leaving the scene.
 After the murder in Washington, D.C., witnesses began telling police that they had seen a blue Chevrolet Caprice rather than a white box truck.
 The police initially believed that all of the murders were carried out with a .223 caliber rifle.

 Virginia and other areas

-At this point, Malvo and Muhammad started covering a wider area and taking two or three days between shootings.
+At this point, Malvo and Muhammad started covering a wider area and taking two or three days between shootings: